Call Us: (630) 496-5368

 Postpartum Depression

 A particular concern for some women after giving birth is Postpartum Depression which usually occurs within four weeks after delivery.
-Women experience similar symptoms of depression with at least one of the symptoms being a depressed mood or loss of interest or pleasure.
-During pregnancy, about 20% of women experience perinatal depression and of that 20%, at least 10% suffer from a Major Depressive Episode.
+Women experience similar symptoms of depression, with at least one of the symptoms being a depressed mood or loss of interest or pleasure.
+During pregnancy, about 20% of women experience perinatal depression; of that 20%, at least 10% suffer from a Major Depressive Episode.

 Psychosis

-A small number of people with severe depression experience what's called a break with reality or psychosis.
+A small number of people with severe depression experience what's called a break from reality or psychosis.
 In a Psychotic Depression, they may have delusional beliefs or disturbing hallucinations of things, people, or noises that other people can't see or hear.
-This kind of depression requires more intensive treatment and once recognized should be treated right away by going to the nearest emergency room for evaluation.
+This kind of depression requires more intensive treatment and once recognized, should be treated immediately by going to the nearest emergency room for evaluation.

-Signs of depression in teens that parents can watch for include:
+Some common signs of depression in teens include:

 • risky behaviors like using drugs or alcohol